chlebik/KnowledgeBase/Others/IT/xUnitTestPatterns/README.md

   objects.
 * **Manual intervention** - every time a test is run it requires a person doing something (before running or during the process).
 I expect that for unit tests it will be hard to find such thing, but for integration/component tests I can imagine such scenarios without problems.
-In general the remedy here is automate, automate, automate, or mock/fake user-required behaviours.
+In general the remedy here is to automate, automate, automate, or mock/fake user-required behaviours.
 * **Slow tests** - self-explanatory.